 At Nonotuck children are the curriculum.
 That is, everything we do with children…from helping them set up nap cots independently to learning to recognize their names…is preparation for their continued growth and development and future academic success.
+We support children’s emotional well-being and believe that human connection is the core of healthy development.
+We encourage parents to practice techniques that build connection and resilience and which foster the development of their children’s executive functioning.

-We believe that learning comes through free play.
+Learning comes through free play.
 This is the gold-standard of progressive early education.
 Free play in a rich environment with caring adults is what children this age need to learn and develop.
 Our curriculum is child-centered, meaning it is jointly negotiated between the children and the teachers, and it emerges from the children’s interests as well as from the teachers’ observations and understanding of the “hidden questions” that children are working to answer through their play.
 Our curriculum is informed by the National Association Education for the Education of Young Children Developmentally Appropriate Practice Guidelines, the Massachusetts Guidelines for Preschool Learning Experiences, and the Learning Together with Young Children curriculum framework and other books by Margie Carter and Deb Curtis, as well as the Creative Curriculum for Infants and Toddlers and Creative Curriculum for Preschool.
 We offer a variety of experiences and materials to help children master a wide range of skills and concepts.
 We emphasize the concept of community and teach children to celebrate their connections to one another in Nonotuck’s diverse community.

 Our goal is to provide ample opportunities for cognitive, artistic, social, emotional, and physical development throughout the school day.
 The rooms at Nonotuck are flexible learning environments that are tailored to reflect the interests of each group.
 We don’t teach by set ‘themes’, although they will emerge naturally as we follow the children’s interests (and teachers’ too) and find things to explore that encourage children to think, question, anticipate and predict.
 In the process, children are prepared to be active learners.
 The teachers work to design a space that is rich in opportunities for children to explore and create.